Organic operations systems

 Conceptually, Engaging OS is a layered platform.
 At its core is the open source engine, an organic role-based, process-powered architecture.

-The third layer is collaborating with you to model your organization’s operations by applying existing modules and developing new functionality.
-Now you know what this means: fun with collections, tasks, positions, ports, consoles, processes, notifications and activity areas.
+The third layer is collaborating with you to model your organization’s particular operations and developing new functionality to express them.
+Now you know what this means: fun with, among other things, collections, domains, bodies, operations, positions, ports, formulae, consoles and processes

 Technology